Latest News

 The picture is more balanced than AI skeptics would have you believe.

-In a recent study, Professor Suraj Srinivasan of Harvard Business School and his team analyzed all U.S. jobs posted from March 2019 to March last year.
+Suraj Srinivasan, a professor at Harvard Business School, and his team analyzed all U.S. jobs posted from 2019 to March of last year.
 The study found that after ChatGPT launched in November 2022 the demand for analytical, technical and creative roles increased by 20%, while openings for jobs that are most likely to be automated fell 13%.

-Goldman Sachs economists estimate AI is currently a hindrance to job growth by?5,000 to 10,000 per month.
+Goldman Sachs economists estimate AI is currently a hindrance to job growth by 5,000-10,000.
 This is negligible in an economy which creates over 30 million new gross jobs each year.

-Goldman's economists believe that AI will eventually displace 11 million workers, or 6-7% of the total workforce.
+Goldman's economics estimates that AI will eventually replace 11 million jobs, or 6-7% of all workers.
 The technology will also create new jobs.

 They wrote: "We do not expect a job apocalypse."

-Another research indicates a similar direction.
-Morgan Stanley's survey of U.S. firms conducted in January revealed that companies in the industries most likely to adopt AI are more likely to hire and retrain employees than to eliminate or not fill jobs.
+The same is true of other?research.
+Morgan Stanley's survey of U.S. firms conducted in January revealed that companies in the industries most likely to adopt AI are more inclined to hire and retrain employees than to eliminate or not fill jobs.

 A Dallas Fed paper published last week concluded that AI has both helped and replaced workers.

-Monthly U.S. Employment Reports are usually all about the headline numbers.
-With AI doomsday concerns 'rife', the details below the headlines could now take on a much greater significance and cut through the fog.
+The headlines of the monthly U.S. Employment reports are usually all that matters.
+With AI 'doomsday' fears rife the details below the headlines could now take on a much greater significance and help cut through the fog.

 Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.